Seasonal Employees In Retail

 - Consider using assessments to find the seasonally right-fit for your culture and the role.
 Even if you don’t utilize these tools with all of your permanent candidates because the cost and your investment in the regular hiring/interviewing structure.
 Assessments allow you to gain insight to the actual ability of your seasonal worker and their adaptability and personality can be supported by this tool.
 This will support the hiring of the best talent available for these roles when there is not a lot of time to find the top talent.

 - Don’t shortchange HR or other processes for seasonal hires.
 Though tempting to save short-term costs by bypassing some processes for these workers.
 This can bring you HR trouble on many fronts, from fielding confused employees to running afoul of labor/employment laws.
-So keep your seasonal employees on your regular HR platform and provide them with the same information [employee handbook, access to resource platforms, etc.] as you do your regular full-time employees.
+So keep your seasonal people on your regular HR platform and provide them with the same information [employee handbook, access to resource platforms, etc.] as you do your regular, full-time employees.

 - Don’t neglect your end game.
 Never assume that your workforce will remain intact through the entirety of the season.
 This is retail – it most likely won’t.
 Consider structuring compensation to reward seasonal workers for staying and supporting their great attendance as long as you need them.
 [I ♡ this program].
 But by implementing some of these practices you can give you and your team your best shot at it by supporting an amazing season.